Bubastis: History

 Bubastis served as the capital of the nome of Am-Khent, the 18th nome of Lower Egypt.
 Bubastis was situated southwest of Tanis, upon the eastern side of the Pelusiac branch of the Nile.
 The nome and city of Bubastis were allotted to the Calasirian division of the Egyptian war-caste.

+Second Dynasty

+In a later account by the Greek historian Manetho, it's stated that a "chasm opened near Bubastis and many perished" during the reign of Hotepsekhemwy in the Second Dynasty.

 Twelfth Dynasty

-In the Middle Kingdom, Tell Basta was the site of a large mudbrick palace (16,000 sqm) dated to the Twelft Dynasty.
+In the Middle Kingdom, Tell Basta was the site of a large mudbrick palace (16,000 sqm) dated to the Twelfth Dynasty.
 It has been thought to be a residence of Amenemhat III.
 A limestone lintel shows the king during his Heb Sed Festival.

 Second Intermediate Period

 Following the Twelfth Dynasty, the Middle Kingdom faded out.
 At Bubastis, a red granite architrave belonged to Sekhemre Khutawy Khabaw.
 In another monument found at Tanis, he is mentioned along with Hor.

 Twenty-Second Dynasty

 It became a royal residence after Shoshenq I, the first ruler and founder of the 22nd Dynasty, became pharaoh in 943 BC.
 Bubastis was its height during this dynasty and the 23rd.
 It declined after the conquest by Cambyses II in 525 BC, which heralded the end of the Saite 26th Dynasty and the start of the Achaemenid Empire.

 The Twenty Second Dynasty of Egyptian monarchs consisted of nine, or, according to Eusebius of three Bubastite kings, and during their reigns the city was one of the most considerable places in the Delta.
 Immediately to the south of Bubastis were the allotments of land with which Psamtik I rewarded the services of his Ionian and Carian mercenaries; and on the northern side of the city commenced the Canal of the Pharaohs, which Pharaoh Necho II began (but never finished) to go between the Nile and the Red Sea.